-Here, the residents are extremely friendly and cherish the visitors of their lands.
+Here, the residents are extremely friendly and cherish the visitors to their lands.
 But, no matter how uncertain they might be of governments and politics, one thing is for certain – most credit development of the region to budding tourism.

-Since Turtuk is at a height of 3,001 mt., it is far friendlier than the surrounding ranges.
+Since Turtuk is at the height of 3,001 mt., it is far friendlier than the surrounding ranges.
 And it is one of the gateways to Siachen Glacier, making it a strategically important location.
 Also, Turtuk lies on the bank of Shyok River, ~205 KM from Leh.

 Geography of Turtuk

 The village of Turtuk is integrated by way of three sections:

 - Chutang – Chutang is the settlement by the river bank.
 This place is the educational and cultural center of Turtuk.
 Early mornings, one can enjoy watching the kids’ daily routine, and hear bellowing symphony of the National Anthem when school begins.
 During winter months, villagers that stay at difficult heights, move down to the river bed- vegetation and water’s primary source.

 - Yul – the oldest area of the village, Yul, is densely populated, a sanctuary of greenery, tradition, and generosity.
 It is home to one of the two mosques.

 - Pharol – Across the river, you can reach Pharol by crossing an idyllic bridge.
 With open buckwheat fields spreading as far as the mountains would allow, one can view K-2 peak from here.
 Pharol houses most of the guesthouses in the region.